ssorj/stagger/static/docs.md

 resulting build artifacts.
 A Stagger tag binds a well-known name to a concrete, installable version of your software.

-Stagger helps you connect CI/CD pipelines.
-It enables two key
+Stagger helps you connect CI jobs.
+It enables two key operations:
-capabilities:

-* Fetching the latest artifacts produced by another pipeline job
+* Fetching the latest artifacts produced by another CI job
-* Triggering pipeline jobs when a dependency is updated
+* Triggering CI jobs when a dependency is updated

 #### Contents